Questo

 PICKING A DIRECTION

-Through POV and user journey workshops, we explored both the student's and teacher's perspectives, and realized we needed to produce a solution that would benefit both - primarily within the school's boundaries (but not limited to).
+Through POV and user journey workshops, we explored both the students' and teachers' perspectives, and recognized the need to create a solution that would benefit both, primarily within the school's boundaries (but not exclusively).

-Through a group ideation session, we came up with ideas, thoughts, and directions for an MVP.
-We decided to develop curiosity and motivation among students through asking questions.
+During a group ideation session, we brainstormed ideas and directions for an MVP.
+We decided to focus on fostering curiosity and motivation in students by encouraging them to ask questions.

 Student's perspective

-The ability for formulate questions promotes curiosity, stimulates further learning, helps to develop creative thinking, expresses personal opinions and interests, and gives legitimacy to uncertainty.
+The ability to formulate questions promotes curiosity, stimulates further learning, encourages creative thinking, expresses personal opinions and interests, and legitimizes uncertainty.

 Teacher's perspective

-Additionally, the questions can influence the curriculum: using students' questions in the classroom can be a great way for a teacher to engage students.
-Lessons may concentrate on answering students' questions, motivating them to learn.
+Moreover, these questions can shape the curriculum: incorporating students' questions into lessons is an effective way for teachers to engage them.
+Lessons can focus on answering these questions, thereby motivating students to learn.

 DEFINING THE MVP

-To validate our findings, we planned our MVP.
-We identified what features it should have and what the user flow should be.
+To validate our findings, we planned our MVP by identifying the essential features and defining the user flow.

 -

-Phrase search: Using a free search bar with autocomplete, users can get Wikipedia-based results
+Phrase search: Users can use a free search bar with autocomplete functionality to receive Wikipedia-based results.

 -

-Explore results: Users can explore the search results and related topics, refresh them, or go to Wikipedia to continue reading
+Explore results: Users can explore the search results and related topics, refresh them, search them on Google, or visit Wikipedia to continue reading.

 -

-Add questions: Users can add questions to each topic they search for, with or without using the suggested interrogative words
+Add questions: Users can add questions to each topic they search for, with the option to use the suggested interrogative words or not.

 -

-View questions: Users can view and rate other users' questions
+View questions: Users can view and rate questions submitted by other users.

 USER TASK FLOW